aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-spreadsheet/_index.md

 ## **Search Broken Links In Remote Spreadsheet API**

 Automatically detect broken links in Excel files stored in cloud storage.
 Our API scans specified ranges for broken external references, invalid formulas, and missing data sources.
 It supports remote spreadsheet auditing, automated quality checks, and integration with cloud‑storage providers.
-Use the RESTful API to automate enterprise‑level workflow automation.
+Use the RESTful API to automate enterprise‑level workflows.

 ### **Web API**

 ```
 PUT https://api.aspose.cloud/v4.0/cells/{name}/search/broken-links
 ```

+**Prerequisites:**
+- Obtain an OAuth 2.0 access token using your Aspose Cloud client credentials.
+- Include the token in the request header: `Authorization: Bearer {access_token}`.
+- Ensure the target workbook resides in a supported cloud storage and that any custom storage name is correctly configured.

 ### **Request Parameters:**